katsopolis/Gmail-DownloadAttachments/README.md

 # <img src="sources/icon.png" width="35" height="35"/> Gmail - Download Attachments (Chromium Extension)

 ## 🚀 What's this extension?
-A Gmail extension for Chromium browsers that allows to download all files separately in the mail with an integrated download icon.
+A Gmail extension for Chromium browsers that allows to download all files in the mail with an integrated button.

 ## 🛠️ How does it work?
 - Simply puts a button to download attachments next to Drive icon.